takelley1/linux-notes/certificates.md

   3. The Client verifies the server’s Certificate using the Server's Certificate issuer's Public Key.
   4. If successful, the Client then sends its Certificate to the Server.
   5. The Server verifies the Client’s credentials using the Client's Certificate issuer's Public Key.
+    - NOTE: The Client's Certificate must be signed by a CA that the Server trusts.
   6. If successful, the Server grants access to the protected resource requested by the Client.

 ![mutual-ssl-authentication](images/mutual_ssl_auth.png)